sjdemonico/ProjectProposal/README.md

 ### Proposal Format

-Your proposal will have 3 main sections: Overview, High Level Flowchart, and Methods.
+Your proposal will have 3 main sections: Overview, High Level Flowchart, and Functions.
 Below you will find an overview of each section:

 #### Overview <!-- omit in toc -->